tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 layout: assignment
 title: 3D Printing And Scanning
 thumb: 06.jpg
-assignment: test the 3D printers (in-group); to design and 3D print an object that could not be made subtractively (individual); to 3D scan an object (individual).
+assignment: characterize the design rules for 3D printing (in-group); to design and 3D print an object that could not be made subtractively (individual); to 3D scan an object (individual).
 active: 1
 ---
 <p class="font-italic font-weight-bold">* All GCODE, STL, and original editable files can be downloaded <a href="https://gitlab.fabcloud.org/academany/fabacademy/2020/labs/barcelona/students/tue-ngo/tree/master/assets/img/print/">here</a>.</p>